We believe practising good corporate governance is central to the health and stability of our financial markets and economy.

 Recognising that greater diversity in the boardroom will enhance our Board’s decision-making process through the perspectives harnessed from the variety of skills, business experience, industry discipline, gender, age and cultural background of the Board, the board-level Nominating Committee adopted a formal Board Diversity Policy in 2017, which sets out its clear policy and framework for promoting diversity on CDL’s Board.

-Our corporate governance practices are set out in CDL’s Annual Report 2017 with specific reference to the principles and guidelines of the Code of Corporate Governance 2012 (2012 Code).
-Where the Company’s practices differ from the principles and guidelines under the 2012 Code, the Company’s position in respect of the same is also set out in our Annual Report.
+Our corporate governance practices are set out in our Annual Report 2018 with specific reference to the principles and guidelines of the Code of Corporate Governance 2012.
+Where CDL’s practices differ from the principles and guidelines under the 2012 Code, our position in respect of the same is also set out in our Annual Report.

 BUSINESS ETHICS AND COMPLIANCE